 - Publish Date Jul 01, 2011

-- Tags old town, urban history, urban planning, architectural photography, urban decay, urban renewal, east Baltimore, old town east Baltimore, James Singewald, fine art photography, Baltimore, architecture, photography, decay, Maryland, blight, poverty
+- Tags East Baltimore, old town, urban history, urban planning, architectural photography, urban decay, urban renewal, old town east Baltimore, James Singewald, fine art photography, Baltimore, architecture, photography, decay, Maryland

 My photography serves as a document of American cities and the changes they have seen through history.
 My images expose what most of our cities have become since the early twentieth century and a harsh reality of how much neglect has taken place in the past sixty years.
 My intent is not only to show the negative affects of this environment, but also to show a glimpse of how beautiful cities like Baltimore and Philadelphia once were by exposing a raw type of beauty in their present condition.
 I consider my photography a portrait of a city and the history its content reveals.